SharonLutz/reverseMAthread/README.md

 * use_cpp, a boolean(T, F, True, or False), which activates the use of Rcpp RcppEigen, and threading if multiprocessing is not turned on as well.
 * num_jobs, an integer specifying the number of processes or threads you wish to use.
 ```
+library(reverseMAthread)
+?reverseMAthread # For details on this function

 #Example Using Rcpp with Eigen and 5 threads:

 reverseMAthread(n = 1000, pX = 0.2, gamma0 = 0, gammaX = 0.2, varM = 1, beta0 = 0, betaX = 0.2,